Azure/fta-architecturalreview/articles/introduction.md

 If the review identified a need for additional engagements or discovered additional workloads, then this should be fed back to the Lead Engineer and PM for scheduling and pickup.

-At this point we are trying to leverage what we have learnt to accelerate the customer and help them to reach their objectives by using azure but if it becomes clear that the Customer or Partner needs additional resources, skills and / or experience to achieve their goals then three approaches make sense :-
+At this point we are trying to leverage what we have learnt to accelerate the customer and help them to reach their objectives by using azure but if it becomes clear that the reviewee needs additional resources, skills and / or experience to achieve their goals then three approaches make sense :-

 * Advise PaaS services over IaaS,
 * Schedule FastTrack Fundamentals training offerings.